MIT-CAVE/cave_app/cave_api/docs/common_keys/layout.md

 </details>

 ###### Single-row
 In this example, all items are arranged in a single row.
 Like in the previous example, the `'auto'` feature helps you save time and effort when the number of items changes.
-The [`num_columns`](#layout-columns) is set to `'auto'` by default, but it is recommended that you specify it explicitly in the layout to improve your code readability.
+The [`numColumns`](#layout-columns) is set to `'auto'` by default, but it is recommended that you specify it explicitly in the layout to improve your code readability.

 <details>
   <summary>Click here to show / hide example</summary>